跳到主要内容

 Start by installing the required dependencies:

-$ npm install --save @nestjs/mongoose mongoose
+$ npm i @nestjs/mongoose mongoose

 Once the installation process is complete, we can import the MongooseModule into the root AppModule.